 - 1099-Q: Reports distributions from education savings accounts (ESAs) and 529 accounts

-Tax-advantaged accounts refer to any type of investment that is exempt from taxation, are tax-deferred or offer other types of tax benefits.
-(They’re different than taxable accounts, which, most of the time, don’t offer nearly the tax benefits.
-These can include individual and joint investment accounts, bank accounts and money market mutual funds.)
+Tax-advantaged accounts refer to any type of investment that is exempt from taxation, tax-deferred or offers other types of tax benefits.
+They’re different from taxable accounts, which, most of the time, don’t offer nearly the tax benefits.
+These can include individual and joint investment accounts, bank accounts and money market mutual funds.
 There’s a whole division of personal finance dedicated to robust tax planning, which encourages you to use the tax code to your advantage.
-Tax-advantaged accounts are a mainstay in what some even call “tax hacking,” without the illegal activity, of course.
+Tax-advantaged accounts are a mainstay in what some even call tax hacking,” without the illegal activity.
 Here’s a quick road map to tax-advantaged savings with these easy-to-implement options.
 For most, all you need is a brokerage account:

 - 529 College Savings Plan: States and educational institutions created tax-advantaged 529 college savings plans for college savers.
 When used for tuition, room, board and fees at qualified institutions, they are not subject to federal tax or (typically) state tax.
 Over 30 states offer a tax deduction for 529 contributions.

-- Health Savings Account (HSA): You can deposit money tax-free, withdraw funds tax-free when you use them for a qualified medical expense and investment gains aren’t taxed, either, as long as you use them for a qualified medical expense.
-Furthermore, if you are retirement age, you can withdraw funds like a traditional IRA.
+- Health Savings Account (HSA): You can deposit money tax-free and withdraw funds tax-free when you use them for a qualified medical expense.
+Investment gains aren’t taxed, either, as long as you use them for a qualified medical expense.
+If you are at retirement age, you can withdraw funds like a traditional IRA.

-If you choose to reinvest your dividends instead of take them as a payment, you’ll still need to pay taxes on those dividends that were reinvested during that particular tax year.
-If you receive dividends during 2018, for example, you should receive a 1099-DIV statement, when you file in 2019, and this includes if you participate in a dividend reinvestment plan (DRIP).
-(A DRIP allows you to purchase more shares of the stock rather than a receiving cash dividend.)
+If you choose to reinvest your dividends instead of taking them as a payment, you’ll still need to pay taxes on those dividends that were reinvested during that particular tax year.
+If you receive dividends during 2022, for example, you should receive a 1099-DIV statement.
+This includes dividends paid in a dividend reinvestment plan (DRIP).
+A DRIP allows you to purchase more shares of the stock rather than a receiving cash dividend.

-For more information about tax-deferred accounts, taxable accounts, the best types of funds to hold in each and how taxes can impact the growth of a portfolio, check out the video by TD Ameritrade:
+For more information about tax-deferred accounts, taxable accounts, the best types of funds to hold in each and how taxes can impact the growth of a portfolio, check out this video by TD Ameritrade.

-By now, you know that one of the most tax-efficient routes you can take is to piece together a smart portfolio to shield your money from Uncle Sam.
-However, many of these types of accounts are tax-deferred and aren’t liquid at all, which can be disadvantageous if you need cash quickly.
-That’s why taxable accounts are typically a major necessity for most investors.
-Taxes are complicated, so your best bet is to consult a tax accountant or advisor for more information about how you can build the most advantageous portfolio for your personal situation.
+By now, you know that one of the most tax-efficient routes you can take is to piece together a smart portfolio to shield your money from the government.
+However, many of these types of accounts aren’t liquid, which can be disadvantageous if you need cash quickly.
+That’s why taxable accounts are also part of most portfolios.
+Taxes are complicated, so your best bet is to consult a tax accountant or adviser for more information about how you can build the most advantageous portfolio for your personal situation.